stadust/demonlist-guidelines/220_eligibility/400_frames.md

 ## FPS Counters

-An FPS counter is **required for every record submitted to the list.** An FPS counter is defined as an indicator of the player's framerate that is **present and readable** throughout the entire attempt corresponding to the record.
+An FPS counter is **required for every record submitted to the list.** In addition, users of Mega Hack version 7.0 and above **must use the FPS counter built into the program!** An FPS counter is defined as an indicator of the player's framerate that is **present and readable** throughout the entire attempt corresponding to the record.
 Although we will reject records that do not have an FPS counter, a player **will not be banned** unless they attempt to lie about their framerate.

 </div>